rust-lang/book/src/ch19-06-macros.md

 The `hello_macro_derive` function will be called when a user of our library specifies `#[derive(HelloMacro)]` on a type.
-This is possible because we’ve annotated the `hello_macro_derive` function here with `proc_macro_derive` and specified the name, `HelloMacro`, which matches our trait name; this is the convention most procedural macros follow.
+This is possible because we’ve annotated the `hello_macro_derive` function here with `proc_macro_derive` and specified the name `HelloMacro`, which matches our trait name; this is the convention most procedural macros follow.

 The `hello_macro_derive` function first converts the `input` from a